ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/quick_start_guide.md

 {% capture note_01 %}
 `FAQ`
 - You can configure your DYNAMIXEL using [DYNAMIXEL Wizard 2.0](/docs/en/software/dynamixel/dynamixel_wizard2/).
-- After completing the [Hardware Setup](#hardware-setup) section, please use DYNAMIXEL Wizard 2.0 to configure the DYNAMIXEL.
+- After completing the [Hardware Setup](#hardware-setup) section, use DYNAMIXEL Wizard 2.0 to configure the DYNAMIXEL.
 {% endcapture %}
 <div class="notice--warning">{{ note_01 | markdownify }}</div>